Selective Volume Mixup for Video Action Recognition: Experiments

 \textbf{Mini-Kinetics.} Kinetics-400 \cite{carreira2017quo} is a widely used action recognition benchmark.
 It contains 240k training samples and 20k validation samples in 400 human action classes.
 Kinetics dataset mainly focus on static spatial appearance pattern.
 We create a mini version of Kinetics-400 dataset following \cite{chen2021deep} which accounts for half of the full Kinetics400 through randomly selecting half of the categories of Kinetics-400.

 \textbf{Diving48}.
 Diving48 \cite{li2018resound} is a fine-grained video dataset comprising approximately 18,000 trimmed video clips of 48 unambiguous dive sequences in competitive diving.
 Due to the diverse sub-poses distributed throughout the timeline in the dive sequences, it is crucial to capture the local sub-poses over time.
-The dataset provider has manually cleaned dive annotations, removing poorly segmented videos.
-We conduct experiments using the official train/validation split V2 on the updated version of the dataset.

 \textbf{EGTEA Gaze+}.
-EGTEA Gaze+ \cite{li2018eye} offers approximately 10,000 samples of 106 non-scripted daily activities that occur in a kitchen and provides researchers with a first-person perspective.
-Unlike Something-Something and Diving48 datasets, EGTEA Gaze+ is filmed from a first-person point of view.
+EGTEA Gaze+ \cite{li2018eye} offers approximately 10,000 samples of 106 non-scripted daily activities that occur in a kitchen and provides researchers with a first-person perspective \cite{yan2015egocentric,lu2019deep}.

 \textbf{UCF101}.
 The UCF101 \cite{soomro2012ucf101} dataset comprises 13,320 videos with 101 classes in the wild.
-Due to its limited size, video models trained on UCF101 may lean towards overfitting.
-Therefore, UCF101 is suitable for measuring the effectiveness of video data augmentations.
+Due to its limited size, video models trained on UCF101 may lean towards overfitting and makes UCF101 suitable for measuring the effectiveness of video data augmentations.